UUKG: Unified Urban Knowledge Graph Dataset for Urban Spatiotemporal Prediction: Related Work

-\eat{ In the previous studies, urban knowledge graph has been proven useful in various urban tasks, such as traffic flow prediction \cite{yang2022urban, tan2021research, liu2021urban, zhao2020urban}, mobility prediction \cite{wang2021spatio, zhuang2017understanding, wang2020incremental}, site selection \cite{liu2021knowledge} and city profiling \cite{zhou2023hierarchical, liu2023urban}.
+\textbf{Knowledge-enhanced Urban Spatiotemporal Prediction}.
+Knowledge graph has been proven useful in various urban tasks, such as traffic flow prediction \cite{yang2022urban, tan2021research, liu2021urban, zhao2020urban}, mobility prediction \cite{wang2021spatio, zhuang2017understanding, xin2021out}, site selection \cite{liu2021knowledge}, city profiling \cite{zhou2023hierarchical, liu2023urban, liu2023knowledge,zhang2021mugrep} and so on \cite{zhu2022knowledge}.
+Their common approach involves manually constructing a UrbanKG, and then obtaining embeddings using classical methods like TransE \cite{bordes2013translating} or TuckER \cite{balavzevic2019tucker}.
+Although some very recent methods \cite{zhou2023hierarchical, liu2023urban, liu2023knowledge} design task-relevant module to capture more granular urban knowledge, their UrbanKGs are still designed for specific tasks and are publicly not available, which discourages researchers from adopting it for their own work as building an UrbanKG from scratch is time-consuming and labor-intensive.
+In fact, several recent works \cite{liu2023urbankg, 10.1145/3557990.3567586} are striving towards this problem.
+However, they only describe a UrbanKG construction scheme or system but do not offer an open-source UrbanKG. \eat{ In the previous studies, urban knowledge graph has been proven useful in various urban tasks, such as traffic flow prediction \cite{yang2022urban, tan2021research, liu2021urban, zhao2020urban}, mobility prediction \cite{wang2021spatio, zhuang2017understanding, wang2020incremental}, site selection \cite{liu2021knowledge} and city profiling \cite{zhou2023hierarchical, liu2023urban}.
 Their common approach involves manually constructing a UrbanKG, and then obtaining embeddings using classical methods like TransE \cite{bordes2013translating} or TuckER \cite{balavzevic2019tucker}.
 Nevertheless, such methods are designed for specific tasks, and they are publicly not available.
 The lack of an openly available UrbanKG within the urban computing community discourages many researchers from adopting urban knowledge graphs in their own work because building an UrbanKG from scratch is time-consuming and labor-intensive.
 In fact, several recent works \cite{liu2023urbankg, 10.1145/3557990.3567586} are striving towards this problem.
 However, they only describe a UrbanKG construction system or scheme but do not offer an open-source UrbanKG. }